 To keep your motorcycle going strong you must keep all of its parts clean.
 But before moving on, let’s begin by knowing what is a motorcycle chain.

 What Is a Motorcycle Chain?

 A motorcycle chain is a series of metal links that connects the transmission to the rear wheel.
-The chain is responsible for transferring power from the engine to the drive wheel and helps keep the rear wheel in contact with the ground.
-Chains are generally made of hardened steel, but can also be made of titanium, aluminum, or plastic.
+The chain is responsible for transferring power from the engine to the drive wheel and helps keep the rear tire in contact with the ground.
+Chains are generally made of hardened steel, but can also be made of titanium, aluminium, or plastic.

 The condition of your motorcycle chain has a significant impact on how your bike rides, performs and lasts.
 Chain maintenance is one of the most overlooked aspects of bike care, so it’s important to learn how to clean a motorcycle chain properly.

 Washing your motorcycle chains is generally low-risk and quite simple.
 However, the cleansing products used can sometimes be toxic.
 When cleaning your chain, always wear gloves and avoid getting the products in your eyes.
 If any product does come into contact with your skin, rinse it off immediately.
 For added safety, you can consider wearing safety glasses.

 Items Required to Clean a Dirty Chain for Motorcycles

 You will require the following items to clean your motorcycle chain:

 - Soft Bristled Brush or Grunge Brush or Old Toothbrush

 Okay, silly as it may sound, parking forms a very vital part of the cleaning process.
 Park your bike on a level surface and disengage the chain from the drive sprocket.
 This will allow you to rotate the rear wheel without the chain moving and make it easier to clean the gunk.